TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/SessionStorage.rst

 .. _sessions-redis:

+.. index:: Sessions; Redis Storage

-Using Redis to Store Sessions
+Using Redis to store sessions
 =============================

 TYPO3 also comes with the possibility to store sessions in a Redis key-value database.